aaronparker/aaronparker.github.io/_posts/2007-03-16-customising-the-presentation-server-client-installation-part-2.md

 You can then reference [PN.ini Parameters Deciphered](http://ctxex10.citrix.com/article/entry.jspa?entryID=876) and [Appsrv.ini Parameters Deciphered](http://ctxex10.citrix.com/article/entry.jspa?entryID=850) to make the required customisations.
 An alternative to this, is to configure Program Neighbourhood and then copy PN.INI and APPSRV.INI from the <font face="courier new,courier">%APPDATA%ICAClient</font> folder.

 One thing you will have to note is that when you push out your custom client, if users already have an PN.INI and APPSRV.INI in their <font face="courier new,courier">%APPDATAICAClient</font> folder they will not be overwritten.
-So if you are looking to disable the Quick Launch bar and the Custom ICA Connections, these won&#8217;t work unless you overwrite or modify the users ICAClient folder or the user has never run Program Neighbourghood.
+So if you are looking to disable the Quick Launch bar and the Custom ICA Connections, these won't work unless you overwrite or modify the users ICAClient folder or the user has never run Program Neighbourghood.

 If you are disabling the Quick Launch Bar and the Custom ICA Connections add the following lines to APPSRV.SRC: